notZairus/PomoLog/README.md

 A web app that help students stay focused on their studies with the help of pomodoro timer and note-taking app combined.

-## Demo
+## 🚀 Demo

 [Live Demo](https://www.pomolog.com)

-## Features
+## ✨ Features

-- Pomodoro Timer
+- ⏲️ Pomodoro Timer
-- Note taking during breaks
+- 📝 Note-taking during breaks
-- Record Tracking and Statistics
+- 📊 Record Tracking and Statistics
-- Log History
+- 📚 Log History
-- Color Modes
+- 🎨 Color Modes (e.g., light/dark)
-- Authentication and Authorization
+- 🔒 Authentication and Authorization

-## Installation
+## 📦 Installation

 1. Clone the repo:
     ```bash